GB flag iconENCN flag iconZH

 Webinars and Online Resources

-The European standard EN 388:2016+A1:2018 – ‘Protective gloves against mechanical risks’ has now been published to supersede EN 388:2003.
-General-purpose protective gloves account for the largest market share of all personal protective equipment (PPE) sold and protect wearers from a wide range of hazards.
+General-purpose protective gloves account for the largest market share of all personal protective equipment (PPE) sold and they protect wearers from a wide range of hazards.
 To assist wearers with the selection of appropriate gloves, several European safety standards – including EN 388:2016+A1:2018 – have been developed, enabling levels of protection against different risks to be defined.
 These defined levels of protection enable appropriate gloves to be selected, based on the hazards and risks identified for a specific work activity.

-The EN 388:2016+A1:2018 standard is intended to be used in conjunction with EN 420:2003+A1:2009 – ‘Protective gloves.
-General requirements and test methods’, which is designed to ensure that the gloves themselves do not cause harm to the wearer and are comfortable to wear.
-EN 420 is currently under revision and will become EN ISO 21420 once the standard has been updated (anticipated to be in 2018 or 2019).
+The EN 388:2016+A1:2018 standard is intended to be used in conjunction with EN ISO 21420:2020 – ‘Protective gloves.
+General requirements and test methods’, which is designed to ensure that the gloves themselves do not cause harm to the wearer, the length is appropriate to the end use, and the wearer has the ability to pick up objects of different sizes, as well as assessing the comfort of the glove.

-EN 388:2016+A1:2018 specifies requirements, test methods, marking and information to be supplied for protective gloves against the mechanical risks of abrasion, blade cut, tear, puncture and, if applicable, impact.
+EN 388:2016+A1:2018 specifies requirements, test methods, marking and information to be supplied for protective gloves against the mechanical risks of abrasion, blade cut (cut resistance method (EN ISO 13997:1999)), tear, puncture and, if applicable, impact.
 The test procedures include a separate test for each of these properties.
 A performance level is determined according to each test result – the higher the number or ascending letter, the greater the level of protection.
 Results are displayed using a pictogram (figure 1), permitting clear understanding of the capability of the glove.

 Abrasion resistance

-When compared with EN 388:2003, there is a major technical change to the abrasion resistance method, relating to the choice of abrasive paper.
 The abrasion resistance test is undertaken on a Martindale abrasion machine, in which specimens of the material (cut from the palm of the glove) are fitted to a rubbing head of fixed size and weight.
-This head is then moved in an elliptical motion over a table covered with 180 grit abrasive material (a change from the 2003 version, in which 100 grit is specified).
+This head is then moved in an elliptical motion over a table covered with 180 grit abrasive material.

-Four specimens of the material are tested, with the test result being the number of cycles required to abrade through ('hole') the material.
-For knitted gloves, the test is completed when one thread is broken or, for woven fabrics, when two separate threads are broken..
+Four specimens of the material are tested, with the test result being the number of cycles required to abrade through (that is, to hole) the material.
+For knitted gloves, the test is completed when one thread is broken or, for woven fabrics, when two separate threads are broken.
 The performance level of a single material is decided by the lowest result of the four tests.
 For multiple layer materials (where the test specimen is made of several unbonded layers), each layer is tested separately and the performance level is based on the sum of the number of cycles.

 Table 1: Levels of performance